10 Common Misconceptions & Errors in Treating Asthma

 It is a mistake to write a prescription for

-one unless the patient already knows how to use it or is shown
+an inhaler unless the patient already knows how to use it or is given a demonstration.

 must merely be swallowed to be effective.
 For each inhaler,